 - Develop a comprehensive, customizable train-the-trainer module to be delivered to frontline criminal justice practitioners and community professionals.

 - Integrate awareness of elder abuse into existing and new models of training for frontline police, criminal justice personnel and community professionals.

-- Disseminate tools to these groups so that they can further educate their respective community members about abuse of older adult populations.
+- Disseminate tools to these groups so that they can further educate their respective community members about the abuse of older adult populations.

 - Policing and victim services partners in each community, BC Association of Community Response Networks (BCCRN) and other adult abuse specialists in the community, Fiore Group Training (to create training materials).

 - Developed training PowerPoint, materials, and lesson plans